 - Nominees will have shown an exemplary commitment to improving the lives of equity-seeking groups on campus.
 The impact of their efforts or actions should be demonstrable and shareable.
 These efforts or actions could be in, but are not restricted to, the following areas: outstanding academic or administrative service; policy development or improvements; education or awareness-raising efforts; political, legal, or collective bargaining advancements; relevant scholarship; and organizational leadership.

 - Current members of the Equity Committee will not be considered.

 Equity Fellows (past recipients)

 This year’s three awardees have shown an exemplary commitment to improving the lives of members of equity-seeking groups on campus.
 They represent a diversity of approaches to equity and inclusivity, with each approach providing great benefit to the Waterloo community.
-We will celebrate their achievements at a reception later this spring.

 Corey Johnson, Professor, Recreation and Leisure Studies